DataDog/hiring-engineers/answers.md

 ![alt text](https://cl.ly/0Q3l203t123N)

 Now we need to show how Datadog integrates with mongoDB.
-First, lets get a mongoDB instance up.
+First, let us get a mongoDB instance up.
 [This article](http://www.mkyong.com/mongodb/how-to-install-mongodb-on-ubuntu/) illustrates how to get mongoDB on Ubuntu.
 After going through the steps in the article we will want to check that our database is operational.

 If we type mongo into the Ubuntu machines command line, we will enter the mongo shell.
 We can then type "show dbs" to verify we are connected to our database as shown below: